PrimaMateria/blog/primamateria-blog/content/notes/2022-12-29-neovim-nix.md

 Flake.
 I won't explain what Nix and Nix Flake are here, as there are already many other resources that do this perfectly.

+{% todo() %} Add links to nix docs {% end %}

 With this setup, you can use Git and Nix's magic to keep your configuration files, list of plugins, and required external dependencies synced across multiple machines.
 This will not only keep your editor configuration in sync, but also your entire development environment.
 Additionally, you can use this setup to keep your editor configuration in sync with your colleagues.

+Please, be aware that I am also learning nix and possibly I might have done something the wrong way.
+If you have more experience, and have a constructive feedback please drop a message.

+{% todo() %} Add contact page {% end %}

 ## Initialize the flake